larrytamnjong/blog/docs/ushahidiaccessibility.md

 ## Step 3: Setting Up a test environment

 My next step will be to find and put in place the necessary tools needed to test the Ushahidi platform for accessibility.
-Tools such as accessiBe, Siteimprove, Google Lighthouse and other necessary browser extensions.
+Setting up tools such as accessiBe, Siteimprove, Google Lighthouse and other necessary browser extensions.
 In this step basically my laptop will become an accessibility testing lab.

 ## Step 4: Find bugs and document